The BSAC grants programme is currently under review. No calls for applications will be made while this review is underway.

 - give details if the research has led to any additional funding from alternative funding bodies, or if you plan to seek additional funding in the future as a result of BSAC funding received (please provide details of the funding scheme / organisation etc.)

 - give details if any new research tools or methods have been developed, or if you plan to develop any new research tools or methods in the future as a result of BSAC funding received (please provide details of the tool / method with a brief description about this)

 - give details if any commercialisation of IP arising is anticipated as a result of BSAC funding received, either now or in the future

 - A brief evaluation of the strengths and weakness of the research

 - A summary of the actual costs compared to the estimated expenditure in your submitted grant application

-Correspondence: All correspondence, including submission of the final reports, should be sent via email to: email@example.com
+Correspondence: All correspondence, including submission of the final report, should be sent via email to: email@example.com